willcrichton/rust-book/src/ch04-02-references-and-borrowing.md

    - `num` and `*num` have lost all of their permissions (indicated by <i class="fa fa-level-down"></i>).
 4. After `v.push(4)`, then `v` is no longer in use, and it loses all of its permissions.

 Next, let's explore a few nuances of the diagram.
 First, why do you see both `num` and `*num`?
-Because it's different to access data through a reference, versus to manipulate the reference itself.
+Because accessing data through a reference is not the same as manipulating the reference itself.
 For example, say we declared a reference to a number with `let mut`:

 ```aquascope,permissions,stepper
 #fn main() {